mstahv/hr-monitor/README.md

 # The first ever Vaadin based heart rate monitor application

-This is a trivial WebBluetoogh integration example for Vaadin.
+This is a trivial WebBluetooth integration example for Vaadin.
 It can connect to heart rate belts that advertise themselves in a specific manner.

+TIP: Best experience with Polar H10, that provides also raw ECG data.

 Check the code for the details, that is the documentation :-)